Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 \end{proof}

-We note that the cost-decrease at a leaf $\ell$ is not necessarily $0$.
-Interpreting the cost-decreases as a relaxed ultrametric means that $\dt^{cost-decrease}(\ell, \ell) \neq 0$.
-This is why we required the definition of relaxed ultrametrics rather than standard ultrametrics.
+We note that the cost-decrease at a leaf $\ell$ is not necessarily $0$, meaning that the LCA-tree of cost decreases is \emph{not} an ultrametric (but still a relaxed ultrametric).
+This is why we required the definition of relaxed ultrametrics rather than standard ones.

 The next lemma shows that not only do these cost-decreases satisfy the conditions in Corollary \ref{cor:ultrametric_lca}, but they are also monotonically \emph{increasing} in all relevant settings.
-In other words, Lemma \ref{lma:cost_decreases_increase} is saying that if $T[\eta_1]$ has a non-zero cost, then placing a center there decreases this cost by a non-zero amount.
+In other words, if $T[\eta_1]$ has non-zero cost, then placing a center there decreases this cost by a non-zero amount.